Koszul self duality of manifolds: Self duality for submanifolds of

-\begin{lem} If $M$ is a compact, codimension $0$ submanifold of $\mathbb{R}^n$, then $\xi_{(\mathcal{F}_M,\widehat\partial\mathcal{F}_M)}$ is trivial.
+\begin{lem} If $M$ is a compact, codimension $0$ submanifold of $\mathbb{R}^n$, then $\xi_{(\mathcal{F}_M,\widehat\partial\mathcal{F}_M)}$ has an $(n,n)$-trivialization.
 Hence, there is a zigzag equivalence which can be taken to be natural with respect to inclusion. \end{lem} \begin{proof} Without loss of generality, we prove the result for manifolds $M$ embedded in $D^n$.
 As such, $\partial D^n \cap M \subset \partial M$.
-Note that the induced module map lies in $\mathrm{Top}_\subset$ because it is true of the map To produce the required trivialization, it then suffices to show the induced map is an equivalence on fibers since by Proposition \ref{prp:loctrivial} the latter has a trivialization.
-By Corollary \ref{cor:spherical}, it suffices to show that for all finite sets $I$ the induced map is an isomorphism (for all choices of $k$).
+Note that the induced right module map lies in $\mathrm{Top}_\subset$ because it is true of the map To produce the required trivialization, it then suffices to show the induced map is an equivalence on fibers since by Proposition \ref{prp:loctrivial} the latter has a trivialization which can be pulled back to a trivialization of $\xi_{(\mathcal{F}_M,\widehat\partial\mathcal{F}_M)}$.
+By Corollary \ref{cor:spherical}, it suffices to show that for all finite sets $I$ the induced map is an isomorphism for all choices of $k$ when restricted to the wedge summands corresponding to the different path components of $M$.
 One observes as in \cite{salvatore_2021}, that the $W$-construction can be interpreted as adding a collar to the manifold $\mathcal{F}_M(I)$, which implies the map of $W$-constructions is actually a codimension 0 embedding of topological $n|I|$-manifolds!
-Since the map on bar constructions is the associated collapse map, it induces isomorphisms on top degree homology. \end{proof}
+Since the map on bar constructions is the associated collapse map, it induces isomorphisms on top degree homology when we restrict our attention to the individual path components. \end{proof}